• Skip to primary navigation

 Home » Pasta

-About the pasta, rigatoni is my choice for two reasons: the ridges of the rigatoni gives the sauce something to cling to and rigatoni is wider than ziti which allows the inside of the tube to hold more sauce.
-You can use ziti and I'm sure baked ziti will sound familiar to you.
-I grew up with a brand that actually made ziti with lines or ridges, but if you look around, you will notice that most ziti pasta is smooth with no ridges.
-Because rigatoni is consistent with its size and ridges/lines, it is my preferred pasta.
+The ridges of the rigatoni give the sauce something to cling to and rigatoni is wider than ziti which allows the inside of the tube to hold more sauce.
+You can use ziti, of course, and I'm sure baked ziti will sound familiar to you.

 As for the cheese, whole milk ricotta, shredded mozzarella, and either grated Romano or Parmesan cheese is what's needed to complete this dish.
 Note that Romano is a little saltier than Parmesan, therefore, add salt to your taste.

-I make a double batch of my Quick Tomato Sauce.
-The reason for doubling the sauce?
+I use my Quick Tomato Sauce which is simple to make.
+I lessen the amount of pasta from 16 ounces to 10 ounces.
+The reason for this?
 Because this is a baked dish, the pasta absorbs the sauce as it bakes.
-If using just one batch, you will find yourself with a dry rubbery Baked Rigatoni.
+If using a full pound, you will find yourself with a dry rubbery baked rigatoni.
 You don't want that.

 People have their own techniques on how to put this dish together.
 Here's mine…

-Spread two ladles of sauce onto the bottom of pan.
+Spread a ladle or two of sauce onto the bottom of baking dish.
 Fyi, my ladle holds ½ cup.

 Add a few ladles of sauce to cover